The Trees Logotype

 In the evening, they’d listen to radio comedy variety shows like Texaco Star Theater.

-Dad in DC, 1961.
+In DC, 1961.

 When Sy was 14, Ted died of leukemia.